This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 The database size is limited by the amount of physical RAM in the server.
 On 32-bit platforms, it’s constrained by 32-bit address space, so the database size is under 2GB in size or smaller depending on specific platform.
 For 64-bit platforms, there is no limit in size other than the amount of physical memory you have in the machine.
 We have customers that deploy with database size ranges from 1GB (gigabyte) to over 2 TBs (terabytes).

-Oracle In-Memory Database Cache is a database option for the Oracle 11g and 10gR2 database, it includes the TimesTen In-Memory Database, and Cache Connect To Oracle technologies.
+Oracle In-Memory Database Cache is a database option for the Oracle 12c and Oracle 11g database.
+It includes the TimesTen In-Memory Database, and caching technologies which enable TimesTen to be deployed as an in-memory cache database with automatic data synchronization between TimesTen and the Oracle Database.

 Oracle TimesTen In-Memory Database is a separately licensed product, it includes the TimesTen in-memory database and the replication components.